0xCurtis/BettingArbitroor/README.md

 uv run ruff check .
 ```

+## Logging

+- You have 3 Logging sources available (Console, Telegram, Discord) by default Discord and Console are enabled.

 ## Notes

 - This tool only **detects** arbitrage opportunities; it does not execute trades